What are human rights?

 Human rights are relevant to all of us, not just those who face repression or mistreatment.
 They protect you in many areas of your day-to-day life, including:

-- your right to a private and family life, as well as expressing your opinions
+- your right to a private and family life

 - your right not to be mistreated or wrongly punished by the state